FIWARE/tutorials.NGSI-v2/docs/big-data-spark.md

 This means that to create a streaming data flow we must supply the following:

--   A mechanism for reading Context data as a **Source Operator**
+-   A mechanism for reading Context data as a **Source Operator**.
--   Business logic to define the transform operations
+-   Business logic to define the transform operations.
--   A mechanism for pushing Context data back to the context broker as a **Sink Operator**
+-   A mechanism for pushing Context data back to the context broker as a **Sink Operator**.

 The **Cosmos Spark** connector - `orion.spark.connector-1.2.2.jar` offers both **Source** and **Sink** operators.
 It therefore only remains to write the necessary Scala code to connect the streaming dataflow pipeline operations together.